14 Days On A Luxury Cruise Boat Cruising the Western Caribbean

-Ochos Rios, Jamaica:
+Ochos Rios, Jamaica

 Georgetown, Grand Cayman:

-Re-boarding the ship we spent the rest of the day in port as the experienced cruisers we now were.
+Re-boarding the ship, we spent the rest of the day in port as the experienced cruisers we now were.
 We didn’t fuss about hunting for food, found a quiet spot away from the confused looking new guests and just relaxed.
-The next half of the cruise was heading to the islands of the Eastern Caribbean and would offer a much different set of destinations and excursions than we had seen cruising the Western Caribbean.
+The next half of the cruise was heading to the islands of the Eastern Caribbean .
+And offered a much different set of destinations and excursions than we saw cruising the Western Caribbean.

 Have you done a cruise to the Caribbean side of Central America?
 What should be plan on doing when cruising the Western Caribbean again?